Deliverance Over Strongholds

 Robert D. Pace

 (Definition) What is a stronghold?
 A stronghold of Satan is a dispiriting, dogging work that attaches to someone and refuses to depart.
-It’s horrible.
-It isn’t there for any beneficial purpose.
-And it only surrenders when Christ’s power is exerted against it.
+A stronghold is horrible because it isn’t there for any beneficial purpose!
+It only surrenders when Christ’s power is exerted against it.

 Strongholds manifest in the form of worry, unnatural thoughts, persistent evil desires, paranoia, some sicknesses, internal heaviness, or oppression.
 Their only intent is to afflict, harass, burden, and unnerve.
 But know this, they can be broken!
 “Greater is He who is in you than he who is in the world!”